Power Partitions and Hayman Functions: Khinchin families of power partitions

-Denote the positive constant factors appearing in the asymptotic formulas of Lemma \ref{lemma: asintoticos_fulcrum_potencias} as
+Denote the positive constant factors appearing in the asymptotic formulas of Lemma~\ref{lem:asympt derivatives Fk} as

-These constants, which are going to appear quite frequently in a number of calculations below, differ by the argument in the $\Gamma$ function.
+These constants, which appear quite frequently in a number of calculations below, differ in the argument of the $\Gamma$ function.
 Using the functional equation of the $\Gamma$ function, $\Gamma(z+1)=z\Gamma(z)$, we can write each of them in terms of any other.
+Denoting $\omega_{k,1}=\Omega_k$, we have for each $k\ge 1$ that